andrew-j-palmer/tickettracker/README.md

 (hopefully you have git)

-and it build the app for you.
+and it should build the app for you.
 Once THAT'S done, it's time for...

 * INSTALL